-This type of foundation repair is known as helical piers, helix pier, screw anchor or ground anchor and are similar to push piers.
+This type of foundation repair is known as helical pier installation, helix pier, screw anchor, or ground anchor and is similar to push piers.

 Due to their design, the helical piers do not need to be installed as deep as the resistance piers since the helix on the system is what captures the tension or torque needed to support.
 They must only be installed below the active soil or weak layers.
 The project engineer determines the target depth or PSI needed to be reached.
 Helical piers do offer some lateral support which the push pier or resistance pier does not, but it also does not fully pull soil out of the equation since they are not driven to solid strata or bedrock.